 The Vintage House – if you’re a lover of vintage, this is the place for you!
 The house has all its original furniture from 1928, carefully restored and with added mod-cons and the usual Best of Suffolk creature comforts.

 Moot Green House – you can’t get much closer to the beach with this beautiful Edwardian holiday home!
 Situated right on the seafront terrace, Moot Green House offers unrivalled sea views and a modern, relaxing atmosphere throughout.
 The entrance faces Aldeburgh’s Moot Hall, which dates back to around 1550 and now serves as the town’s museum.
-One of our best Aldeburgh coastal cottages.
+One of our best Aldeburgh holiday cottages with sea view.

 Home Reach – a luxurious eco-sensitive holiday home, which provides wide-open views of meadows and the Alde estuary, Home Reach has a lovely nautical theme throughout.
-The House is upside down, with bedrooms downstairs, allowing for the spectacular views to be enjoyed from the first floor living space and deck.
+This luxury self-catering Aldeburgh house is upside down, with bedrooms downstairs, allowing for the spectacular views to be enjoyed from the first floor living space and deck.